More baby formula recalled after infant death: FDA - NewsBreak

 Cronobacter bacteria can cause severe, life-threatening infections, such as sepsis or meningitis, according to the CDC .
 Cronobacter infections are often serious in infants and can lead to death.
 Salmonella, a group of bacteria, can cause gastrointestinal illness and fever.

 Within this investigation are four reports of Cronobacter sakazakii infections and one complaint of Salmonella Newport.
-All five resulted in hospitalization, and Cronobacter may have contributed to two total deaths, the FDA says .Infant formula recalled nationwide for possible health risks
+All five resulted in hospitalization, and Cronobacter may have contributed to two total deaths, the FDA says .Some U.S. governors calling for removal of Russian vodka, products

 - The first two digits of the code are 22 through 37